Strategy11/formidable-forms/readme.txt

 * HubSpot CRM
 * Campaign Monitor

-Using our Zapier integration, you can easily connect your website with over 1000+ marketing apps including:
+Using our Zapier integration, you can easily connect your website with over 5,000+ marketing apps including:

-* Google Sheets
 * SendInBlue
 * Zoho CRM
 * Zoho Mail